Alfresco/docs-alfresco/microsoft-outlook/2.6/using/index.md

         The **Transfer** tab color is green if the transfer progresses successfully, or red if there are issues.
 For file transfer issues, a link to the log is displayed in the tab content.

         >**Note:** It is not possible to start another upload while the background transfer is in progress.
-Also, in Alfresco Outlook Integration 2.7, the **Workflow** tab is disabled by default.
+Also, the **Workflow** tab is disabled by default.

     A check is made for duplicates during email archiving.
 The ID of each email is checked to see if it has already been saved in the repository or on the same site.
 If the email has already been saved, a message is displayed saying that the message already exists in the repository, giving details of who archived the file, when it was archived, and the path of the archived file.
 You can open the previously archived email, save a new version of the email with a different subject, or cancel the archive operation.